varunkumardev/amitmerchant1990.github.io/_posts/2020-06-04-nullsafe-operator-php.md

 This is quite a hassle right now as you can observe.
 This scenario can be improved if [this RFC](https://wiki.php.net/rfc/nullsafe_operator) gets approved.

+> ***Update:*** The RFC has been implemented to be included in PHP 8 which is scheduled to be released on November 26, 2020.

 ## The nullsafe operator

 Essentially, the RFC proposes a new operator called nullsafe operator `?->` with full short-circuiting.